DaddyJCub/home-hub/PRD.md

   - Dashboard with stat cards and preview widgets
   - AI-powered recipe URL parser
   - AI-powered automated meal planner with preferences
+  - Global member filter in header with persistent state

 - **States**:
   - Buttons: Solid primary for main actions, ghost for secondary, with pressed state that feels substantial